Baymen: Settlement

-The Baymen established the system of slavery in Belize, in order to have servants to cut logwood.
-Some slaves were allowed their own plantations, while others had to depend on their owner's rations.
-The Baymen reluctantly allowed slaves to participate in the Battle of St. George's Caye against the Spanish and their slaves.
-In some cases they faced former slaves who had run away or been taken in by the Spaniards.
-Great Britain ended slavery in the colony in 1838.
+The Baymen reluctantly employed slaves against the Spanish in the Battle of St. George's Caye in 1798, but entirely reversed Despard's policies. by the 1820s the settlement had seven legally distinct castes based on skin colour.
+Great Britain ended slavery in the Bay in 1838.
 Initially the planters refused to sell land to freedmen.
 But Belizean slaveowners received the highest compensation, of more than 50 pounds, for selling plots of emancipated territories.
+Full British sovereignty was finally asserted in 1862, with the territory administered as the Crown colony of British Honduras.